martiansideofthemoon/logic-rules-sentiment/code/README.md

 This code has been used to produce all results in the paper except `Figure 2`. `Figure 2` has been generated using [ZhitingHu/logicnn](https://github.com/ZhitingHu/logicnn/), to measure reproducibility against the author's original codebase.

 ## Contributing
-Feel free to add Issues and PRs (for the existing issues).
-It should be fairly easy to understand the code.
+Feel free to add Issues and PRs (for the existing issues)!